ivanekavalashvili/1800_202510_DTC09/README.md

 ---

 ## Contributors
-- **Your Name** - BCIT CST Student with a passion for creating user-friendly applications.
-Fun fact: Loves solving Rubik's Cubes in under a minute.
+- **Jonathan Engelhard** - BCIT CST Student with a passion for creating user-friendly applications.
+Fun fact: is going to go rock climbing later.
-- **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
-Fun fact: Has a collection of over 50 houseplants.
+- **CoJoIv** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
+Fun fact: an amalgamation of the rest of the team.

 ---